Zohydro ER CapsulesPronunciation

 Initiate the dosing regimen for each patient individually, taking into account the patient's prior analgesic treatment experience and risk factors for addiction, abuse, and misuse [see Warnings and Precautions (5.1)].
 Monitor patients closely for respiratory depression, especially within the first 24-72 hours of initiating therapy with ZOHYDRO ER [see Warnings and Precautions (5.2)].

 ZOHYDRO ER must be taken whole [see Patient Counseling Information (17)].
-Crushing, chewing, or dissolving the pellets in Zohydro ER Capsules will result in uncontrolled delivery of hydrocodone and can lead to overdose or death [see Warnings and Precautions (5.1)].
+Crushing, chewing, or dissolving the beads in Zohydro ER Capsules will result in uncontrolled delivery of hydrocodone and can lead to overdose or death [see Warnings and Precautions (5.1)].

 Use of ZOHYDRO ER as the First Opioid Analgesic

 Initiate treatment with ZOHYDRO ER with one 10 mg capsule every 12 hours.

 Use of ZOHYDRO ER in Patients Who Are Not Opioid Tolerant

 The starting dose for patients who are not opioid tolerant is ZOHYDRO ER 10 mg orally every 12 hours.
 Patients who are opioid tolerant are those receiving, for one week or longer, at least 60 mg oral morphine per day, 25 mcg transdermal fentanyl per hour, 30 mg oral oxycodone per day, 8 mg oral hydromorphone per day, 25 mg oral oxymorphone per day, or an equianalgesic dose of another opioid.